Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: Symmetry properties of the AHE and construction of the EC

+It then follows that $\boldsymbol{\sigma}_{\rm AH, 2} = R \boldsymbol{\sigma}_{\rm AH, 1}$.
+A similar argument can be made for improper rotation and continuous translation.
+Alternatively one can use linear response theory and show that all unitary transformations due to O(3) operations cancel out when taking the trace.

-In addition to the system-independent properties above, $\boldsymbol{\sigma}^{\rm AH}$ must also be invariant under any symmetry operations of the crystal, as dictated by Neumann's principle.
-The symmetry operations that deserve special discussion are those combining a point group operation $R$ with a spatial translation $T$.
-Since $\boldsymbol{\sigma}^{\rm AH}$ is invariant under continuous translation, it must be invariant under $R$ even if $R$ is not a symmetry of the crystal.
-An example of this is the vanishing of $\boldsymbol{\sigma}^{\rm AH}$ in a collinear bipartite antiferromagnet whose magnetic unit cell is twice of the structural one.
+In addition to the system-independent properties above, $\boldsymbol{\sigma}_{\rm AH}$ must also be invariant under any symmetry operations of the crystal, as dictated by Neumann's principle.
+In particular, for symmetry operations that combine a point group operation $R$ with a spatial translation $T$, since $\boldsymbol{\sigma}_{\rm AH}$ is invariant under continuous translation, it must be invariant under $R$ even if $R$ is not a symmetry of the crystal.